amunwes/amunwes.github.io/_projects/GoL.md

 some potential improvements:

-    use a single grid to track cell status, and swap status. could also store pygame.rect() objects in our grid instead of using math to track interactions.
+Use a single grid to track cell status, and swap status. could also store pygame.rect() objects in our grid instead of using math to track interactions.